Astrophysics (Index)About

 (FVM)

-(computational method to PDEs especially suited to fluid dynamics)
+(computational method for PDEs especially suited to fluid dynamics)

 Finite volume method (FVM) refers to a means of calculating solutions to partial differential equations which happens to be especially suited to fluid dynamics.
 It divides a volume with a three-dimensional grid into small volumes and uses the divergence theorem to allow tractable calculation to produce good results.
 The divergence theorem relates divergence within a volume to flow in/out of the volume.
 That fact along with the fact that flow in/out of a volume matches that of the volumes to which it is adjacent allow calculations regarding the interfaces to represent activity within the volume.